 However, the vast majority of these changes are beneficial.
 In almost every way we are safer, healthier, more prosperous, better educated, longer-lived than ever before.
 You are much less likely to be hurt in an accident, especially road accidents, but including everything from falls to poisoning.
 If you take deaths from pedestrian accidents, you are 3 times less likely to be killed today than just 50 years ago, when there were less roads. less people and fewer cars.

 In almost every respect we are less at risk than we ever were.
 So much so, that much of the risk we do experience is largely that which we impose on ourselves from poor choices.
 Yet our media don’t EVER reflect this improved picture of civilisation.
 The threat from terrorists causes much more alarm than that from cars.
 You are 100 times more likely to be hurt by a vehicle driven by you or your neighbours than by a terrorist attack.
 Terrorist fears are exaggerated by the media.
-Don’t get knocked down while worrying that the bloke in the strange clothes is a terrorist!
+Please don’t get knocked down while worrying that the bloke in the funny clothes is a suicide bomber!

-Populism however, tends to view cultural purity – including race – as a desirable road to an improved society.
+Populism however, views cultural purity – including race – as a desirable road to an improved society.
 There have been many expressions of this purity, but one of the most popular, supported by cognitive and moralistic biases is that we were a purer group just a short while back.
 This in turn drives the populist view that we should go back to how things used to be, if we want to make progress.
 It is the ‘good old days’ theory.
 It has little to do with realities, much more with a tendency to hanker for the ‘good times of yester-year’ as we age, when looking back becomes more rewarding than looking forward.

-Well, it isn’t racial purity that drives progress.
+Additionally, it isn’t racial purity that drives progress.
 There are more important contributors, health, security, education and investment in public goods to name a few of them.
 However, race is in some ways a convenient justification for hostility that does not take uncomfortable facts into account – like our dependence on immigrants for a whole range of goods and services – and underestimates the dangers of seeking to exclude others from our society.

 One such uncomfortable fact is the declining birth rate in the UK and in the West generally.